portabletext/svelte-portabletext/README.md

 {/if}
 ```

-> 📌 **To keep in mind**: Svelte's SSR mode seems to have issues with whitespace, where it does strip unnecessary space between components.
+> 📌 **To keep in mind**: Svelte's SSR mode seems to have issues with whitespace (see [#3168](https://github.com/sveltejs/svelte/issues/3168)), where it does strip unnecessary space between components.
 Due to this, marks (formatting, links, etc.) some times are rendered incorrectly.

 ```svelte
 <!-- CustomHeading (blockStyle) -->